 “Workers of D.C.”

-When we talk about workers, our minds may drift to the 9—5 banality of four sided white walls.
+When we think about workers, our minds may drift to the 9—5 banality of four sided white walls.
 In contrast, however, “Workers of D.C.” captures the beauty of everyday, often forgotten workers.

 “& The Passerby”